holzschu/llvm/README.txt

 X replace progname() with argv[0] (progname is "OpenTerm", argv[0] is "clang")
    - Done.
 Now we need "ld" for some programs.
-- Execute() (lib/Support/Unix/Program.inc) calls posix_spawn:
+X Execute() (lib/Support/Unix/Program.inc) calls posix_spawn:
      - I can't create a fake posix_spawn, because file actions are a secret API.
-     - so I undefined HAVE_POSIX_SPAWN and we go through fork + exec
+     X so I undefined HAVE_POSIX_SPAWN and we go through fork + exec
 - check that memory is freed when LLVM exits, that flags are reset
 - create dynamic libraries instead of executables
 - create frameworks with the dynamic libraries

-- add libFFI to the interpreter, for aux libraries
+- add libFFI to the interpreter, for aux libraries (compiling)
+- we can't generate llvm IR while linking, but we can link several IR files with llvm-link
+- so question is: how to call system functions / aux libraries?
+With FFI?

 Analysis information:
 ---------------------